groue/CombineExpectations/README.md

 </details>

+:arrow_right: Related expectations: [last], [prefix], [single].

 ### last

 `recorder.last` is a publisher expectation which waits for the recorded publisher to publish its last element and complete.

-When waiting for this expectation, a `RecordingError.notCompleted` is thrown if the publisher does not complete on time, and the publisher error is thrown if the publisher fails.
+:x: When waiting for this expectation, a `RecordingError.notCompleted` is thrown if the publisher does not complete on time, and the publisher error is thrown if the publisher fails.

-Otherwise, the last published element is returned, unless the publisher completes before it publishes any element.
+:white_check_mark: Otherwise, the last published element is returned, unless the publisher completes before it publishes any element.

 For example: